The Grievance & Disciplinary Regulations of the GHFA are reproduced here. They are a Schedule to the GHFA By-Laws.

 5.1 Appointment of Body Members

-(a) The Management Committee shall, in whatever manner it sees fit, determine a pool of eligible members to sit on bodies referred to in 5 above.
+a) The Management Committee shall, in whatever manner it sees fit, determine a pool of eligible members to sit on bodies referred to in 4 above.

-(c) The Board may, from time to time, appoint members to sit on the GPT or AT.
+c) The Disciplinary Director shall, from time to time, appoint members to sit on the GPT or AT.

-(e) In exceptional circumstances the Board may appoint additional person(s) for example, a person not affiliated with GHFA to sit on a GPT or AT hearing who are not Tribunal Members or reserve members if the Board determines that a matter requires special attention or expertise.
+d) In exceptional circumstances the Disciplinary Director may appoint additional person(s) for example, a person not affiliated with GHFA to sit on a GPT or AT hearing who are not Tribunal Members or reserve members if the Board determines that a matter requires special attention or expertise.
 The Board may delegate this power to the General Manager, either generally, or in respect of the particular case.

-(f) The General Manger shall not be a member of the DC or the GPT.
+e) The General Manager shall not be a member of the DC or the GPT.